Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Session 1 - Anteckningar på plats.md

 	- You care about your reputation.
 Ex in Sweden, everyone knows eachother because its a smaller country, so if you do something bad everyone will know
 	- Direct correlation to the family (family firms maybe have their face on the varumärke)
 - Based on people, relationships and emotions
+- Are different - unique strengths and weaknesses